matthewjumpsoffbuildings/vue-pug-plugin/README.md

 A plugin that transforms [pug](https://pugjs.org) templates into HTML specifically for use in Vue component templates.

-The motivation for plugin is to add first-class pug language support in the context of Vue components.
+The motivation for this plugin is to add first-class pug language support in the context of Vue components.
 Instead of writing an ugly mish-mash of pug _and_ Vue syntax in your component, eg:

 ```pug
 <template lang="pug">